ducanhdoan/C_programming/Project1/README.md

 The program is run through cygwin.Please install it as outlined before

-Please dwonload the ZDK library and place it in the same directory as the script
+Please download the ZDK library and place it in the same directory as the script